Biphobia

-Biphobia is aversion toward bisexuality or people who are identified or perceived as being bisexual.
-Similarly to homophobia, it refers to hatred and prejudice specifically against those identified or perceived as being in the bisexual community.
-It can take the form of denial that bisexuality is a genuine sexual orientation, or of negative stereotypes about people who are bisexual (such as the beliefs that they are promiscuous or dishonest).
-Other forms of biphobia include bisexual erasure.
+Biphobia or monosexism is aversion to bisexuality or people who are perceived as being bisexual.
+Biphobic prejudice commonly presents as denial that bisexuality is a genuine sexual orientation, negative stereotypes about people who are bisexual (such as the beliefs that they are promiscuous or dishonest), or bisexual erasure.

-The hatred of bisexual women and femmes, being a form of prejudice at the intersection of biphobia and misogyny, is referred to as bimisogyny or less commonly bisexism.
-This is a gendered form of biphobia that accounts for intersectionality in discussions on bigotry.
+The hatred of bisexual women is referred to as bimisogyny or less commonly bisexism.

 Etymology and usage

-Biphobia is a portmanteau word patterned on the term homophobia.
+Biphobia is a portmanteau patterned on the term homophobia.
 It derives from the Latin prefix bi-(meaning "two, double") and the root -phobia (from the φόβος, phóbos, "fear") found in homophobia.
-Along with transphobia and homophobia, it is one of a family of terms used to describe intolerance and discrimination against LGBT people.
+Along with transphobia and homophobia, it is one of a family of terms used to describe intolerance and discrimination against LGBTQ people.
 The adjectival form biphobic describes things or qualities related to biphobia, and the less-common noun biphobe is a label for people thought to harbor biphobia.

 The term biphobia was first introduced in 1992 by researcher Kathleen Bennett to mean "prejudice against bisexuality" and "the denigration of bisexuality as a life-choice."
 It has subsequently been defined as "any portrayal or discourse denigrating or criticizing men or women on the sole ground of their belonging to this [bisexual] socio-sexual identity, or refusing them the right to claim it."

-Biphobia need not be a phobia as defined in clinical psychology (i.e., an anxiety disorder).
-Its meaning and use typically parallel those of xenophobia.